 Information from members of the Community can play a very important role in tackling Modern Slavery, no matter how small or insignificant.

-The Modern Slavery Helpline can also provide 24/7 information and support, please call 0800 0121 700.
-You can also visit their website.
+- The Modern Slavery Helpline can also provide 24/7 information and support, please call 0800 0121 700.
+You can also visit the Gov.uk website.